Car park ventilation system with jet fans

 A: CO PRODUCTION

 Several factors affect the amount of CO produced.
 Modern cars produce less pollution than older models as a result of improved combustion and the use of catalytic converters.
 Cold engines produce more CO than hot engines.
-And also the driving speed affects CO production.
+Also the driving speed affects CO production.
 All these factors must be taken into account when designing ventilation systems.

 B: VENTILATION QUANTITY

 The ventilation rate for car park ventilation systems is normally provided in either international, national or even local standards and guidelines.
 For example, in the UK, a ventilation rate of 6 ACH (Air Changes per Hour) is required.
 In Portugal there is a requirement of 600 m³/h per parking space, and in Germany a ventilation rate of 6 m³/h per m² of car park is required for non-public car parks (for example a private parking or office building).
-For public car parks a ventilation rate of 12 m³/h per m² of car park is required.
+For public car parks (for example a shopping centre) a ventilation rate of 12 m³/h per m² of car park is required.

 Another method is to calculate the required ventilation rate.
 For these calculations there are a number of available standards, such as for example the VDI 2053 from Germany, the NEN 2443 from The Netherlands or the SWKI 96-1 from Switzerland.